desmos-labs/desmos/x/reports/spec/02-concepts.md

 A report target represents the content that has been reported.
 This can be either a [UserTarget](#UserTarget) or a [PostTarget](#PostTarget).

 ### Creation Date
-The creation date of the report.
+The creation date of a report represents the block time at which the report has been stored on the chain.
+This cannot be specified externally and is assigned automatically when handling a `MsgCreateReport`.

 ## User Target
 The user target contains the data of the reported user.